TzorAL/ntua-dataspace-connector/README.md

         ```yaml
         host: {domain-name}
         ```
     - Modify `ids.info.idsid`, `ids.info.curator`, `ids.info.maintainer` in the `values.ntua.yml` file to the corresponding identifiers that you filled in during creation of the certificates. `ids.info.idsid` should be the Connector ID, and `ids.info.curator`, `ids.info.maintainer` should be the Participant ID.
+Change `CONNECTOR TITLE@en`and `CONNECTOR DESCRIPTION@en` to the connector name, and optionally a more descriptive description of your service in the future:
         ```yaml
         ids:
           info: